KG-MuLQA: A Framework for KG-based Multi-Level QA Extraction and Long-Context LLM Evaluation: Abstract

 \section{Abstract}

-The increasing context length of modern language models has created a need for evaluating their ability to retrieve and process information across extensive documents.
-While existing benchmarks test long-context capabilities, they often lack a structured way to systematically vary question complexity.
-We introduce {\sc KG-QAGen} (\textbf{K}nowledge-\textbf{G}raph-based \textbf{Q}uestion-\textbf{A}nswer \textbf{Gen}eration), a framework that (1) extracts QA pairs at multiple complexity levels (2) by leveraging structured representations of financial agreements (3) along three key dimensions -- multi-hop retrieval, set operations, and answer plurality -- enabling fine-grained assessment of model performance across controlled difficulty levels.
-Using this framework, we construct a dataset of 20,139 QA pairs (the largest number among the long-context benchmarks) and open-source a part of it.
-We evaluate 13 proprietary and open-source LLMs and observe that even the best-performing models are struggling with set-based comparisons and multi-hop logical inference.
+We introduce {\sc KG-MuLQA} (\textbf{K}nowledge-\textbf{G}raph-based \textbf{Mu}lti-\textbf{L}evel \textbf{Q}uestion-\textbf{A}nswer Extraction): a framework that (1) extracts QA pairs at multiple complexity levels (2) along three key dimensions -- multi-hop retrieval, set operations, and answer plurality, (3) by leveraging knowledge-graph-based document representations.
+This approach enables fine-grained assessment of model performance across controlled difficulty levels.
+Using this framework, we construct a dataset of 20,139 QA pairs based on financial credit agreements and evaluate 16 proprietary and open-weight Large Language Models, observing that even the best-performing models struggle with set-based comparisons and multi-hop reasoning over long contexts.
 Our analysis reveals systematic failure modes tied to semantic misinterpretation and inability to handle implicit relations.